Roxanne Seeman: Songwriting career

 While recording at ABC Recording Studios, she met Jermaine Jackson and gave him a demo of the Eumir Deodato - Maurice White composition "Tahiti Hut", an instrumental with her lyrics sung by David Lasley.
 "Tahiti Hut" was recorded during Jermaine Jackson's sessions with the band Switch, along with the track "Reaching For Tomorrow", co-written with Paul Jackson, Jr and Seeman.
 "Reaching For Tomorrow" became the title track of Switch's subsequent album, while "Tahiti Hut" remained unreleased until issued as a bonus track on an expanded digital edition of the album in 2019.

 In 1982, Seeman signed an exclusive writer agreement with Intersong Music, PolyGram Publishing.
 While under contract, she wrote "Walking On The Chinese Wall" with Billie Hughes, which her publisher turned down as too unusual, giving her back the song.
-However, by 1984, Earth, Wind & Fire co-frontman Philip Bailey expressed interest in recording the song, which became the title track of his subsequent solo album Chinese Wall and also a minor pop hit that cracked the Billboard Hot 100, accompanied by a music video.
+However, by 1984, Earth, Wind & Fire co-frontman Philip Bailey expressed interest in recording the song, which became the title track of his subsequent solo album Chinese Wall and also a pop hit that cracked the Billboard Hot 100, accompanied by a music video.

 Seeman has maintained her own publishing company, Noa Noa Music, named after the Tahitian words "noa noa" (fragrant scent) she used in her lyrics for "Tahiti Hut".

-She has attended international conferences, spoke as a panelist at the Live at Heart Film & Music Festival Seminar in Örebro, Sweden, NAMM 2025 and was interviewed twice by Ray Cordeiro (Uncle Ray) on All the Way with Ray on RTHK Radio 3, Hong Kong.
+Seeman was interviewed twice by Ray Cordeiro (Uncle Ray) on All the Way with Ray on RTHK Radio 3 in Hong Kong, first in 2009 with producer Andrew Tuason, and again in 2010 with Jacky Cheung and Daniel Nitt.
+In 2019, Seeman was interviewed by Mike Gormley on The Jeremiah Show as part of the program's Season 6 "Women of Power & Inspiration" series.

+Seeman has attended international music conferences, including MIDEM in Cannes, where she had annual dinners with an EMI Brazil executive that led to her writing English lyrics for songs in the EMI Brazil catalog, and met with licensees from Thailand and Indonesia; CEEMPC15 in Istanbul; and the Live at Heart Film & Music Festival Seminar in Örebro, where she appeared as a panelist.

+At the 2025 NAMM Show, Seeman appeared on two panels, "The Soul of a Recording: The Producer / Engineer Connection", moderated by record producer Jeffrey Weber, with Gerry Brown, Clark Germain, Michael Lloyd and Bob Kearney, and "Music Career Paths for Underrepresented Populations".